-Using the aggregate sample obtained from the FOP for AASHTO T 308, determine and record the mass of the sample, $M{(T30)}$, to 0.1 g.
-This mass shall agree with the mass of the aggregate remaining after ignition, M_f from T 308, within 0.10 percent.
-If the variation exceeds 0.10 percent, the results cannot be used for acceptance.
+The aggregate sample mass, $M{(T30)}$ , determined in this method, shall agree with the mass of the aggregate remaining after ignition, $M_f$ from the FOP for AASTHO T 308, within 0.1 percent.
+If the variation exceeds 0.1 percent, the results cannot be used for acceptance.